chef-partners/azure-chef-extension/README.md

 `deleteChefCofig`: Set deleteChefConfig option to true in publicconfig if you want to delete chef configuration files while update or uninstall.
 By default it is set to false.

+`validation_key_format`: Specifies the format in which `validation_key` is set in the `privateconfig.config` file.
+Supported values are `plaintext` and `base64encoded`.
+Default value is `plaintext`.

+`bootstrap_version`: Set the version of `chef-client` that needs to get installed on the VM.
+This option is supported only for linux extension.

 `bootstrap_options`: Set bootstrap options while adding chef extension to Azure VM.
 Bootstrap options used by Chef-Client during node converge.
 It overrides the configuration set in client_rb option. for e.g. node_name option i.e. if you set node_name as "foo" in the client_rb and in bootstrap_option you set chef_node_name as "bar" it will take "bar" as node name instead of "foo".

 ***Supported options in bootstrap_options json:***  `chef_node_name`, `chef_server_url`, `validation_client_name`, `environment`, `chef_node_name`, `secret`